mia-platform/documentation/docs/self_hosted/optional_features.md

 Once a user expresses his preference, the banner will be hidden, but he will be able to change his preference from the [User Preferences section](../development_suite/user-settings/user-preferences).

-Google Analytics help Mia-Platform improving the Console through future updates.
+Google Analytics helps Mia-Platform improving the Console, by understanding how users interact with the platform.